alexli888/a3-AlexLi/README.md

 - **Design Achievment 2** (10 pts)

-### Accessibility Achievements (W3C Tips)

-I followed twelve W3C accessibility tips to make my site more inclusive and usable.
-Here’s what I did for each:
+I followed 12 of the W3C accessibility tips to make my site more accessible and inclusive Here’s what was changed for each:

 1. **Use clear, simple language:**
-	All instructions, labels, and button texts use straightforward language to minimize confusion.
+   All instructions, labels, and button texts were reviewed and rewritten for clarity and simplicity (ex: "Add Task", "Task Description").

 2. **Provide descriptive page titles:**
-	Each HTML page (`index.html`, `results.html`) has a unique, descriptive `<title>` tag.
+   The `<title>` tag in `index.html` and `results.html` was set to describe the page purpose ("Task Manager", "All Tasks - Task Manager").

 3. **Label all form fields:**
-	Every input and select field in forms has a visible `<label>` associated via the `for` attribute.
+   Every input/select in forms has a `<label>` with a matching `for` attribute, and each input also received an `aria-label` for screen readers.

 4. **Use sufficient color contrast:**
-	Text and background colors (e.g., purple on white, dark text on light backgrounds) meet WCAG contrast guidelines.
+   CSS colors for text and backgrounds were checked and adjusted to meet WCAG contrast guidelines (e.g., purple/white, dark text on light backgrounds).

 5. **Keyboard navigation:**
-	All interactive elements (forms, buttons, links) are accessible via keyboard (Tab, Enter).
-Focus outlines are now visible for links and buttons.
+   All interactive elements (links, buttons, form fields) are reachable by keyboard.
+Added `tabindex="0"` to headings and navigation links for logical tab order.

 6. **Semantic HTML structure:**
-	Used semantic tags like `<header>`, `<nav>`, `<main>`, `<section>`, `<form>`, and `<table>` for better screen reader support.
+   Used semantic tags: `<header>`, `<nav>`, `<main>`, `<section>`, `<form>`, `<table>`, `<th scope="col">` for better accessibility and screen reader support.

 7. **Responsive design:**
-	CSS media queries ensure the site is usable on mobile and desktop, with readable font sizes and touch-friendly buttons.
+   CSS media queries ensure the site adapts to mobile and desktop, with readable font sizes and touch-friendly buttons.

 8. **Accessible error messages:**
-	Login errors and form validation messages are shown in text, with clear instructions for correction.
+   Login errors and form validation messages are displayed in text, with clear instructions for correction (e.g., "Login failed", "No tasks yet.
+Add your first task!").

 9. **ARIA attributes for dynamic content:**
-	Added `aria-live="polite"` to user display and task list containers so screen readers announce updates.
+   Added `aria-live="polite"` to the user display and task list containers so screen readers announce updates when tasks or user info change.

 10. **Consistent navigation:**
-	 Navigation links are in the same order and location on every page, aiding orientation.
+	Navigation links are always in the same order and location on every page.
+Added `aria-label` to navigation links and buttons for clarity.

 11. **Visible focus indicators:**
-	 CSS now provides a clear outline for focused links, buttons, and form fields, so keyboard users can see where they are.
+	CSS was updated to add a clear `outline: 2px solid #764ba2;` for focused links, buttons, and form fields, so keyboard users can see their position.

 12. **Avoid using color alone for meaning:**
-	 Priority levels are indicated by both color and text labels (e.g., “High”, “Medium”, “Low”), not just color.
+	Priority levels are shown with both color and text labels (e.g., "High", "Medium", "Low"), so users who can't see color still get the information.

-**Summary of changes made:**
+**Summary of changes**
+- Added `aria-label` to navigation links, buttons, and form fields for screen reader clarity.
+- Added `aria-live="polite"` to containers that update dynamically (user display, task list).
-- Added ARIA attributes to navigation, forms, and dynamic containers.
+- Added `tabindex="0"` to headings and navigation links for improved keyboard navigation.
-- Improved focus outlines for all interactive elements in CSS.
+- Updated CSS to provide visible focus outlines for all interactive elements.
+- Used semantic HTML tags and `scope="col"` for table headers.
+- Checked and improved color contrast for all text and backgrounds.
 - Ensured all form fields have labels and are accessible.
-- Checked and improved color contrast for text and backgrounds.
-- Verified keyboard navigation and semantic structure.
+- Verified keyboard navigation and logical tab order.
-- Updated README to document all accessibility improvements.